 Exit: Students who receive a Federal DIRECT Loan are required to complete an "exit counseling session" to prepare and inform you about the repayment process.
 Federal law requires completion of this exit interview.
-Both the "entrance and exit counseling sessions" are found on the Internet at the following sites - for Entrance Counseling go to https://studentloans.gov/ and for Exit Counseling go to https://www.nslds.ed.gov/.
+Both the "entrance and exit counseling sessions" are found online at https://studentaid.gov/.